Are you someone who is attracted to the philosophy and action of The Working Centre & St. John's Kitchen?

 - and is based on the complex needs of the individuals we support.

 Supportive Housing Workers are responsive, truly enjoy being with people, have a good understanding of collaboration, are steady in their work and presence without overcommitting to a rules-based approach.

-The position requires taking a trauma informed approach, and working from a philosophy of harm reduction.
+These positions requires a trauma informed approach to care, and a philosophy of harm reduction.

 We are looking to hire all shifts including days, evenings and overnights.